andrew-canaday/VGA-22V10/README.md

 ## Notes

- - I'm sure it's possible to reduce chip-count — e.g. moving some of the sync counter logic from one IC into `VGASync.pld` / using some outputs in tri-state mode — or make this more elegant.
-This isn't the _optimal_ solution;
+ - I'm sure it's possible to reduce chip-count or make this more elegant — e.g. moving some of the sync counter logic from one IC into `VGASync.pld` / using some outputs in tri-state mode.
+This isn't the _optimal_ solution; it's just an easy, off-the-cuff, solution with proper timing.
-   it's just the easiest off-the-cuff solution with the proper timing.
+ - Pinouts: _these are malleable!_ The current disposition is informed, more than anything else, by where the IC's happened to land on my breadboard.
- - Pinouts: _these are malleable!_ The current version is informed by where the IC's happened to land on my breadboard, more than anything. **Just mind your product terms!** (The number of product terms available to each macrocell varies by pin).
+   **Just mind your product terms!** (The number of product terms available to each macrocell varies by pin).
  - If you don't have "spare" 22V10's, you can replace the mod800/mod525 counters with synchronous counters or ripple-counters + latches.
-If you spec out your parts, mind your progpagation timing, and maybe add some additional product terms to your equations, you might be able to get away with a couple of 10+ bit ripple counters too!
+If you spec out your parts, mind your gate delays, and maybe add some additional product terms to your equations, you might be able to get away with a couple of 10+ bit ripple counters too!

 ## Misc